All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Should I drink more water right after my GLP-1 injection?

 There's no need to increase water intake immediately after your injection.
-However, staying consistently hydrated every day) not just injection day (helps your body process the medication and may reduce side effects during the first 24-48 hours.
+But staying consistently hydrated every day) not just injection day (helps your body process the medication and may reduce side effects during the first 24-48 hours.

 Start your treatment Today